 Where is Wallis and Futuna?

-Wallis and Futuna is an Oceanian country covering 142.00 km2.
-This makes it the 22nd smallest region in the world and about 19 times smaller than Rhode Island.
+Wallis and Futuna is an Oceanian country covering 142.00 km2. and about 19 times smaller than Rhode Island.
 Its geographic coordinates are 13 18 S, 176 12 W and Mata Utu is the capital city.